-Modernizing a home isn’t just about aesthetic; it’s about convenience, function and safety too.
+Modernizing a home isn’t just about aesthetics; it’s about convenience, function, and safety too.
 You should have it all!

 - Consider upgrading to stainless steel appliances or appliances with cabinet-style fronts.
 Or simply ask an expert to maintain your existing appliances so they run like new.

 - Have a programmable or smart thermostat installed so you can save energy and be comfy.

 - If you want metallic light fixtures or plumbing fixtures, stick to one or two metals.
 For a softer look, opt for a matte-finish material.
 If you already have copper or brass fixtures, consider keeping them – they’re back in style in some applications.

 - Add light dimmers.
 This update helps you achieve the ambiance you’re going for, any time of day.